Jitanshu-commits/Pathfinding/README.md

 PS: I made alot of similar programs/codes(that don't work/ are bad) feel free to ping me for my previous codes(this is the most polished version of my code and it works! :)
 Thanks!
+Limitations: This project uses grid based map tile for pathfinding algorithms to work on which may or may not limit the algorithm's capabilities.